morficus/Parameterized-Remote-Trigger-Plugin/README_PipelineConfiguration.md

 - `String getJobName()` returns the remote job name
 - `URL getBuildUrl()` returns the remote build URL including the build number
 - `int getBuildNumber()` returns the remote build number
+- `RemoteBuildInfo getBuildInfo()` return information regarding the current remote build
-- `BuildStatus getBuildStatus()` returns the current remote build status
+- `RemoteBuildStatus getBuildStatus()` returns the current remote build status
+- `Result getBuildResult()` return the result of the remote build
 - `BuildStatus getBuildStatusBlocking()` waits for completion and returns the build result
 - `boolean isFinished()` true if the remote build finished
 - `boolean isQueued()` true if the job is queued but not yet running